 The beautiful town of Srisailam is located 213 km from Hyderabad.
 It is filled with various Hindu temples, including the Bhramaramba Devi Temple and the Ishta Kameshwari Temple.
 You can also visit the nearby Srisailam Dam, Nallamala Forest, and the Akkamahadevi Caves, which can be reached by either boat or a rope bridge.

 Distance from Hyderabad: 213 km

-Kurnool is located 219 km and 4 hours away from Hyderabad.
-Once the capital of Andhra Pradesh, it is set on the Tungabadhra River.
-One of the top attraction in Kurnool is the Belum Caves, some of the largest in the country.
+Kurnool located 219 km from Hyderabad is about 4 hours away.
+Once the capital of Andhra Pradesh, it is set on the Tungabhadra River.
+One of the top attractions in Kurnool is the Belum Caves, some of the largest in the country.
 You can also see the Oravakallu Rock Garden, the Konda Reddy Fort, and the Tomb of Abdul Wahab.
 There is also the Rollapadu Bird Sanctuary, which is a paradise for bird lovers.